FFilipUnique/Articles/blog - SDK announce.md

 The priority in developing the SDK was to provide such a tool for most abundant developer base.
 Hence, it is built as a Javascript/Typescript (JS/TS) library.

 The SDK uses a REST API to make calls to a publicly accessible node invoking calls that access methods that operate directly on the blockchain.
-In other words, it operates as a thin client.
+In other words, it operates via a thin client.

 This method of providing a high-level abstraction to the Substrate level core blockchain operations has the following benefits: